Jscherbe/frontend/docs-src/content/demos/modals.md

   This is the modal body <button data-ulu-dialog-close>Close</button>
 </div>

-<h3 class="h3">With Footer</h3>
+<h3 class="h3">With Footer Element</h3>

-Footer content (when using modal builder script) can be added via 'footerElement' or 'footer' (which will be added raw string/html)
+Footer can be added with "footerElement" option which can be selector or an element.
+It will be moved into the dialog on creation.
+This is for dom data-attribute API usage.
+For inserting text or html see 'footerHtml' example below.

-<button class="button" data-ulu-dialog-trigger="modal-id-footer">Modal with Footer</button>
+<button class="button" data-ulu-dialog-trigger="modal-id-footer">With Footer Element</button>

 <div
   id="modal-id-footer"